Exercise Stress Test

 - Severe shortness of breath from whatever cause

 A positive result suggests the possibility of coronary artery disease (CAD).
-Your physician will interpret this test whilst taking into account the pre-test probability of disease.
-If there is a strong suspicion, more definitive tests eg. Coronary angiography may be advised.
+The doctor will interpret this test whilst taking into account the pre-test probability of disease.
+If there is a strong suspicion, more definitive tests eg. CT Coronary Angiography may be advised.

-Measurement of carotid intima-media thickness (CIMT) in the carotid artery with an ultrasound is a non-invasive, sensitive, and reproducible technique for identifying and quantifying subclinical vascular disease and for evaluating Cardiovascular Disease (CVD) risk – heart attacks and strokes and also to predict future cardiovascular disease (heart attacks and strokes) risk.
+Measurement of carotid IMT in the carotid artery with ultrasound is a non-invasive, sensitive, and reproducible technique for identifying and quantifying subclinical vascular disease and for evaluating Cardiovascular Disease (CVD) risk – heart attacks and strokes and also to predict future cardiovascular disease (heart attacks and strokes) risk.

 - Patients at intermediate CVD risk (i.e. 6%-20% 10-year risk for myocardial infarction or coronary heart disease death who do not have established coronary heart disease or coronary disease risk equivalent conditions)

 - Family history of premature coronary heart disease (heart attacks and strokes) in a first-degree relative;

 - Younger than 60 years old with severe abnormalities in a single risk factor who otherwise would not be candidates for pharmacotherapy;